 It takes exceptional engineering, strong anchorage, and sound reinforcement to ensure that a bridge is fit for its purpose.

 So, if you feel that you’re spending a lot of time and energy on pursuing new marketing ideas without getting the expected return on investment (ROI), we’d hazard a guess that you may have a few half-built bridges of your own.

-In business, everyone came across a gap between where they are now, and what they want in the future – the final goal.
+In business, everyone comes across a gap between where they are now and what they want in the future – the final goal.
 To truly achieve this, however, you need a strategy.

 Marketing is about building bridges that connect your brand to your target audience.

 Tactics such as Facebook ads, email marketing, trade shows, and blogging will help you to accomplish this — BUT they should be viewed as the building blocks in a carefully designed, overarching plan.

 Half-built bridges in ecommerce marketing

 Problems arise when entrepreneurs or marketers stretch their time, budget, and resources initiating different campaigns that don’t quite align, resulting in an incomplete structure.

 Many ecommerce business owners are guilty of using this “try-it-all” method to increase profits.